rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-27-keyword-generics.md

 make it so methods such as `Iterator::filter` would be able to use `?` to break out of the closure and short-circuit iteration.

-Our main motiviation for this feature is that without it, it's easy for Rust to start to feel _disjointed_.
+Our main motivation for this feature is that without it, it's easy for Rust to start to feel _disjointed_.
 We sometimes joke that Rust is actually 3-5 languages in a trenchcoat.
 Between const rust, fallible rust, async rust, unsafe rust - it can be easy for common APIs to only be available in one variant of the